sandrain/cslim/README.md

 ### Cslim

-This is a prototype of Cslim, which extracts extracts programmer-specified functions from a source package and generates new source files for a target package, thereby enabling the reuse of systems software in resource-poor execution environments, such as the IoT devices.
+This is a prototype of Cslim, which extracts programmer-specified functions from a source package and generates new source files for a target package, thereby enabling the reuse of systems software in resource-poor execution environments, such as the IoT devices.